City accepts 2017 budget - City accepts 2017 budget

 Content - General - Stay Connected

-Kingston's city council has reviewed and recommended a 2016 tax-supported operating budget of $348 million, a capital budget of $70 million and utility-related operating budgets of $94 million.
-The municipal operating budget incorporates a 2.5 per cent tax rate increase – one per cent of which is earmarked for infrastructure.
-The budget will go to council for final approval on Dec.
-15.
+Kingston's city council has reviewed and recommended a 2017 tax-supported operating budget of $359 million, a capital budget of $43 million and utility-related operating budgets of $93 million.
+The municipal operating budget incorporates a 2.5 per cent tax rate increase – one per cent of which is earmarked for capital infrastructure.
+The budget will go to council for final approval on Tuesday, Dec.
+20.

-Over the past three nights, council heard budget presentations from City of Kingston departments, Utilities Kingston and City-funded external agencies and boards.
+Over the past two nights, council heard budget presentations from City of Kingston departments, Utilities Kingston and City-funded external agencies and boards.

 From emergency services to culture and heritage, from roads and sidewalks to recreation centres, your property taxes support a wide-range of services that add to your quality-of-life.